rontav/wouso-new/README.md

 ** suport pentru mai multe limbi

 ## Development
+* in development, use node app.js login to automatically log in
 * for locales development please reffer to the [documentation](https://github.com/jeresig/i18n-node-2)
 * when developing modules, create a sym link to the module in /modules, so changes are reflected directly, without installing the module